 He was educated at Germany.
 He graduated from Aberdeen University, Aberdeen, Aberdeenshire, Scotland, with a Bachelor of Medicine (M.B.).
 He graduated from Aberdeen University, Aberdeen, Aberdeenshire, Scotland, in 1898 with a Bachelor of Surgery (Ch.B.).
 He was with the West African Medical Service between 1905 and 1926.
 He was Director and Consultant Physician to the Colonial Office between 1926 and 1928 at Liverpool, Lancashire, England."

 Gwendoline might have met her future husband in Africa where he was working with the West African Medical Service.
 Gwendoline and Cliff had a brother George Henry Burgess Shaddick (1870–1928) who had moved to Durban, South Africa.
-But it is perhaps more likely that she met her future husband in London, the daughter of a gentleman from Gatwick, Kent, just outside of London.
-However they met, they were married at St. Martin in London.
+They were married at St. Martin in London.
 The descent from poor farm labourers in the fields of Devon in the mid-18th century had turned into a social ascent just over a century later.
 Gwendoline Isa Shaddick had met her Darcy.
 What story of Pride and Prejudice is there hidden here?

 The Thomas and Susanna Shaddock Branch

 Now let's drop back to the top of the tree again and explore the second branch of the family.